 Here are a few answers to the some of the questions that may be on your mind:

 2. Is there somewhere I can see all of the Viking Yachts in one place?
 Viking holds several events every year aimed at introducing new models, allowing customers to get on board the boats, and compare the models side-by-side.
 In September of 2018, Viking held their annual Sea Trial Event in Atlantic City, NJ where dealers, factory representatives, and Viking management all got together with their customers to spend 2 days on sea trials of select new models.
 Customers were able to ask questions, dig in the engine rooms, measure the staterooms, and learn from the experts about the product.
-Additionally, Viking has approximately 15 models at the major boat shows like FLIBS in early November.
+Additionally, Viking has approximately 15 models at the major boat shows like the Fort Lauderdale Boat Show each November and the Miami Yacht Show in February.

 SI Yachts also invites potential customers to take a trip with us to the Viking factory.
 Being in such close proximity to New Gretna, NJ has its advantages and it's easy to take a trip over.
 Visiting the factory is a great way to see firsthand the craftsmanship that goes into each vessel and even meet Mr. Healey!